saujanya-hue/dsai-gate/Machine-Learning-Readme.md

 ## <a name="course"></a>NPTEL and MOOCs Courses

-Course to deepen your knowledge of Probability and Statistics:
+Course to deepen your knowledge:

 ---

 ## <a name="notes"></a>Notes

-Review these comprehensive notes to reinforce your grasp of Probability and Statistics:
+Review these comprehensive notes to reinforce your grasp:

+- **[Stanford CS229 Lecture Notes](https://cs229.stanford.edu/main_notes.pdf)** sufficient to cover entire syllabus of Machine Learning \
+Repository contains the pdf notes :[download_here](/Data/Machine-Learning/main_notes.pdf)

 ---

 ## <a name="articles"></a>Articles

-Read insightful articles on Probability and Statistics to gain additional insights:
+Read insightful articles to gain additional insights:

 ---